JordanDworaczyk/240AA/Program9/README.md

 items
 > 6. `(insertBag List Item)` -- return a new bag that represents the result of inserting the given item in the given list
-> 7. `(getBagCount List Item)` -- return the number of ties the given item is in the given list
+> 7. `(getBagCount List Item)` -- return the number of times the given item is in the given list
-> 8. `(deleteBag List Item)` -- return a new bag that represents the result of deleting all occurrences of the given item from the given list
+> 8. `(deleteBag List Item)` -- return a new bag that represents the result of deleteing one ocurrence of the given item from the given list
-> 9. `(deleteAllBag List Item)` -- return a new bag that represents the result of the union of the two given bags (combine the contents of both - take the sum of the frequencies of each element in the two bags)
+> 9. `(deleteAllBag List Item)` -- return a new bag that represents the result of deleting all occurrences of the given item from the given list
 > 10. `(unionBag ListA ListB)` -- return a new bag that represents the result of the union of the two given bags (combine the contents of both - take the sum of the frequencies of each element in the two bags)